-STU DENT ACTIONS: In a violent situation, immediately notify the first available adult.
-Do not retaliate or take unnecessary chances.
-Move away from the area of agitation.
-Hold on to belongings to the extent that it is safe to do so; do not pick up anything and do not go back for anything until receiving clearance to do SO.
-Stay calm and reassure fellow students.
+STUDI ENT ACTIONS: □ I1 n a violent situation, immediately notify the first available adult. \Box \Box Do not retaliate or take unnecessary chances. \Box N Move away from the area of agitation. □ H Hold on to belongings to the extent that it is safe to do so; do not pick up anything and do not so back for anything until receiving clearance to do 0. stay calm and reassure fellow students.
 Assist teachers and staff in accounting for students.
-Share all relevant information withlaw enforcement, teachers, and school staff.
-Follow directions from school administrator or law enforcement directions about where to go.
-Do not speculate to others or perpetuate rumors.
-PRI NCIPAL/SITE ADMINISTRATOR ACTIONS: Initiate LOCKDOWN , if warranted.
+Share all relevant information withlaw enforcement, teachers, and school staff. follow directions from school administrator or law enforcement directions about where to go.
+On not speculate to others or perpetuate rumors.
+PRINC CIPAL/SITE ADMINISTRATOR ACTIONS: nitiate LOCKDOWN , if warranted.
 Alert other administrators about the incident.
-Control student ingress and egress from campus.
-Identify why the disruption is occurring.
-If necessary, notify police to request assistance.
-If disruption is non-violent, notify school resource officer orschool education officer.
-Clearly communicate to all students (via announcement or bullhorn), in the presence of staff or adult witnesses, that students should either attend classes or move to a designated safe area.
-Inform students that they will be suspended or possibly arrested if they do not comply with instructions.
-Assign staff member to be responsible for media relations and for setting up a staging area for the media.
-If student disruption persists, after a second warning, take appropriate disciplinary action as outlined by the Student Responsibilities and Rights Handbook.
+Control student ingress and egress from campus. dentify why the disruption is occurring.
+If necessary, notify police to request assistance. f disruption is non-violent, notify school resource officer orschool education officer.
+Clearly communicate to all students (via announcement or bullhorn), in the presence of staff or adult witnesses, that students should either attend classes or move to a designated safe rea. □ I1 nform students that they will be suspended or possibly arrested if they do not comply with iı nstructions. \Box A Assign staff member to be responsible for media relations and for setting up a staging area for tł he media. f student disruption persists, after a second warning, take appropriate disciplinary action as 0 outlined by the Student Responsibilities and Rights Handbook.
 Notify parents about the incident, as appropriate.
-After insuring physical safety of those involved, provide crisis intervention or counseling to meet psychological needs of students and staff.
+After insuring physical safety of those involved, provide crisis intervention or counseling to n neet psychological needs of students and staff.
+4 DDITI IONAL STEPS FOR THE SCHOOL: $\Delta UUIII$ IONAL SILISION IIIL SCHOOL.